Atifop-tech/React-based-games/README.md

 # React-based-games
-this is a basic station for games basically exercising on DOM with reactjs
+This is a basic station for games basically exercising on DOM with reactjs